 Mysore After Dark: 97,000 Bulbs and the City That Glows

-The crowd was already thick when I arrived at 6:45 PM — families on blankets, couples holding hands, chai vendors doing brisk business, children running between the ornamental gates.
-Everyone facing the same direction: toward the palace, which at that moment was just a large silhouette against the darkening sky.
+By 6:45 PM the crowd is already thick — families on blankets, couples holding hands, chai vendors working fast, children darting between the ornamental gates.
+Everyone faces the same direction: toward the palace, which at that hour is still just a vast silhouette against a darkening sky.

-I don't have the words for it.
-Not really.
-The Indo-Saracenic architecture — domes, arches, pillars, the massive central tower — was suddenly outlined in warm white light against a purple sky.
-The building didn't look illuminated.
-It looked like it was generating light from within, as if the marble and granite had been replaced with something luminous.
+Words don't quite reach it.
+The Indo-Saracenic architecture — domes, arches, pillars, the massive central tower — snaps into warm white outline against a purple sky.
+The building doesn't look illuminated.
+It looks like it's generating light from within, as if the marble and granite had been swapped for something luminous.

-The crowd collectively exhaled.
-Then came the phones.
-Thousands of them, held up against the night, each screen showing a slightly different angle of the same impossible building.
+The crowd exhales together.
+Then come the phones — thousands of them, raised against the night, every screen holding a slightly different angle of the same impossible building.

 The Palace Before the Lights

-I'd visited Mysore Palace the previous day, in daylight.
-Entry INR 200 for foreigners.
+See Mysore Palace in daylight first and the contrast does the rest.
+Entry runs INR 200 for foreigners.
 No cameras inside — just your eyes.

 The interior is overwhelming.
-The Durbar Hall with its octagonal ceiling and cast-iron pillars.
-The private rooms with carved rosewood furniture and floors so polished they reflected the stained-glass windows above.
-The golden throne — 200 kg of gold, displayed only during Dasara — was not out during my visit, but its glass case sat there, promising its return.
+The Durbar Hall carries an octagonal ceiling and cast-iron pillars.
+The private rooms hold carved rosewood furniture and floors polished to a mirror that throws back the stained-glass windows above.
+The golden throne — 200 kg of gold, displayed only during Dasara — stays in its glass case the rest of the year, quietly promising its return.

-The palace was designed by Henry Irwin in 1912, replacing an earlier structure that burned down.
+Henry Irwin designed the palace in 1912, replacing an earlier structure that burned down.
 The style is Indo-Saracenic — a hybrid of Hindu temple forms, Islamic domes, and Rajput arches, filtered through a British architect's imagination.
 The result is unlike any other palace in India.

-But in daylight, the palace is a building.
-An impressive, beautiful, historically significant building.
-At night, with 97,000 bulbs, it becomes something else — a statement.
-Mysore's Wadiyar dynasty ruled for over 500 years.
-The illumination feels like the palace insisting: we're still here.
+In daylight, the palace reads as a building: impressive, beautiful, historically significant.
+At night, under 97,000 bulbs, it becomes a statement.
+Mysore's Wadiyar dynasty ruled for over 500 years, and the illumination feels like the palace insisting: we're still here.

 Devaraja Market at Dusk

-Before the illumination, I'd walked through Devaraja Market on Sayyaji Rao Road.
-The 130-year-old market was winding down for the day — but the evening energy was different from morning commerce.
+Time your evening to pass through Devaraja Market on Sayyaji Rao Road before the lights.
+The 130-year-old market is winding down by then — and the dusk energy runs different from morning commerce.

-The flower vendors were at their most dramatic at dusk.
-Mountains of marigolds, jasmine ropes, roses — the colors deepened in the fading light.
-The kumkum (vermillion powder) vendors had their pyramids of red, orange, and yellow powder arranged like a painter's palette.
-The sandalwood shops released their scent into the cooling air.
+The flower vendors are at their most dramatic in the fading light.
+Mountains of marigolds, jasmine ropes, roses — the colors deepen as the sun drops.
+The kumkum (vermillion powder) vendors keep their pyramids of red, orange, and yellow arranged like a painter's palette.
+The sandalwood shops release their scent into the cooling air.

-I bought a string of jasmine for INR 20 and wore it on my wrist for the rest of the evening.
-The smell accompanied the palace illumination.
+Buy a string of jasmine for INR 20 and wear it on your wrist for the rest of the evening.
+The smell will follow you straight into the palace illumination.

 Chamundi Hills After Hours

-The next evening — Monday, so no palace illumination — I took an auto-rickshaw up Chamundi Hills (INR 250).
-The Chamundeshwari Temple at the top was doing evening puja, oil lamps flickering inside the stone chamber.
+On a Monday — no palace illumination — point an auto-rickshaw up Chamundi Hills (INR 250).
+The Chamundeshwari Temple at the top runs its evening puja, oil lamps flickering inside the stone chamber.

-But I was there for the view.
-From 1,065 meters, Mysore spread below in a grid of lights.
-The palace was dark (no illumination on Mondays) but I could identify it by its scale — a dark rectangle among the streetlights.
+The view is the reason to climb.
+From 1,065 meters, Mysore spreads below in a grid of lights.
+The palace sits dark on Mondays, but you can pick it out by sheer scale — a dark rectangle among the streetlights.

-The descent by foot (1,000 steps, 30-45 minutes down) was atmospheric.
-The steps were lit by scattered lamps.
-Other walkers carried flashlights.
-The Nandi bull statue at step 700 — 5 meters of black granite carved from a single rock — was barely visible, its massive form blending into the darkness.
+The descent on foot — 1,000 steps, 30 to 45 minutes down — is pure atmosphere.
+Scattered lamps light the stairs; other walkers carry flashlights.
+The Nandi bull statue at step 700 — 5 meters of black granite carved from a single rock — is barely visible, its massive form folding into the dark.

 The Dasara Promise

-I visited in February, outside Dasara season.
-But the palace guards, the hotel staff, the auto drivers — everyone told me the same thing: "You must come for Dasara."
+Visit in February, outside Dasara season, and everyone tells you the same thing — palace guards, hotel staff, auto drivers alike: "You must come for Dasara."

-During the ten-day festival (September-October), the palace illumination happens every night.
-The Vijayadashami procession features a gold-adorned elephant carrying the goddess's idol through the city.
-The wrestling matches, cultural performances, and exhibition grounds transform Mysore from a pleasant city into an experience.
+Across the ten-day festival (September–October), the palace illumination runs every night.
+The Vijayadashami procession sends a gold-adorned elephant carrying the goddess's idol through the city.
+Wrestling matches, cultural performances, and exhibition grounds transform Mysore from a pleasant city into an event.

 Brindavan Gardens at Night

-The next evening I drove to Brindavan Gardens, 19 km from Mysore.
-Entry INR 75 for foreigners.
-The terraced botanical gardens are pleasant by day, but the musical fountain show (7-8 PM in winter) is the draw.
+Save an evening for Brindavan Gardens, 19 km from Mysore.
+Entry is INR 75 for foreigners.
+The terraced botanical gardens are pleasant by day, but the musical fountain show (7–8 PM in winter) is the real draw.

-The fountains dance to Bollywood music and classical Karnataka songs.
+The fountains dance to Bollywood hits and classical Karnataka songs.
 Colored lights shift through the water.
-The KRS Dam sits behind, massive and industrial, providing an unexpectedly powerful backdrop to the liquid choreography.
+The KRS Dam looms behind, massive and industrial, lending an unexpectedly powerful backdrop to the liquid choreography.

-The show is kitschy.
-I don't care.
-Hundreds of families sat on the terraces, children pointing at the colored water, couples sharing popcorn.
-The collective enjoyment was genuine.
-Not ironic.
-Not performative.
-Just people enjoying water and light.
+The show is kitschy — and that's part of the charm.
+Hundreds of families settle on the terraces, children pointing at the colored water, couples sharing popcorn.
+The collective enjoyment is genuine.
+Not ironic, not performative.
+Just people delighting in water and light.

 The Afternoon Version

 Mysore in the afternoon is a different creature.
-The city runs on a pace that Bengaluru (3 hours away) has forgotten.
-Lunch at Hotel Siddhartha — unlimited veg meals for INR 120.
-Then the post-lunch stillness: shops half-shuttered, streets quiet, the palace gardens empty except for a few readers on benches.
+The city keeps a pace that Bengaluru, three hours away, has forgotten.
+Lunch at Hotel Siddhartha buys an unlimited veg meal for INR 120.
+Then the post-lunch stillness sets in: shops half-shuttered, streets quiet, the palace gardens empty but for a few readers on benches.

-I walked to St. Philomena's Cathedral — one of Asia's tallest churches, 53-meter twin spires in Neo-Gothic style.
-Built 1936, inspired by Cologne Cathedral.
-The interior was cool and dark and silent.
-Stained glass showing the Last Supper filtered afternoon light into colored panels on the stone floor.
+Walk over to St. Philomena's Cathedral — one of Asia's tallest churches, 53-meter twin spires in Neo-Gothic style.
+Built in 1936 and inspired by Cologne Cathedral, the interior is cool, dark, and silent.
+Stained glass depicting the Last Supper filters the afternoon light into colored panels across the stone floor.

 Mysore's religious architecture doesn't discriminate.
 Hindu palaces, Sufi-inspired gardens, Neo-Gothic churches, ancient temples — the city holds them all with equal affection.